QuantileRegressionLab/QMGM/README.md

 -   [RStudio](https://rstudio.com/) version 2024.09.0+375 or higher

 ## Dataset
 The post-processed dataset is included in the file.
-The codebook ...
+The codebook of the dataset can be found in the main body of the text and more detailed information can be found at [www.theviolenceproject.org](https://www.theviolenceproject.org/).

 This script evaluates the performance of the CQHMM and CEHMM models generating data from a bivariate two-states HMM using the following data generating process for $` t = 1,...,T `$,